-TEAL: I grew up with horses and horses do have a lot to get out of their systems, so I decided to start bagging some poo.
+TEAL: I grew up with horses and I've always had horses at my house, and horses do have a lot to get out of their systems, so I decided to start bagging some poo.

 See, horse poo makes fantastic fertiliser, and lots of gardeners are happy to pay for a bag.